 The Nohoch Mul pyramid in Cobá

 The wildlife theme continues when you transfer to the adjacent Punta Laguna.
-This 12,350-acre nature reserve is known as "Otoch Ma'ax yetel Kooh," which in Mayan means "home of the spider monkey and the puma."
+This 12,350-acre (4,998 ha) nature reserve is known as "Otoch Ma'ax yetel Kooh," which in Mayan means "home of the spider monkey and the puma."
 It's an apt name, as the jungles around the lake are home to animals like spider monkeys, jaguars, and pumas.
 The reserve is a haven for these animals and has been under the management of local Maya families since 1950.
-Once here, your family will hop in a canoe for a ride around the lake.
+Once here, you'll hop in a canoe for a ride around the lake.
 With a bit of luck, you'll spot several wildlife species, including the famous spider monkey.

 Day 3: Free Day in Playa del Carmen